High School Program

 About The Experience

-- An eight-week paid summer work experience, earning the city’s hourly minimum wage ($13.00 – $15 per hour)
+- A seven-week paid summer work experience, earning the hourly minimum wage which varies by city of $15.50 – $18 per hour

 - Weekly workshops designed to give participants valuable personal and professional skills development